WordPress/sustainability/approval-system.md

 - Changing a title or the wording in a document, like the Handbook or any team documentation.
 - Creating a structure for a document that the team already agrees to create.
-- Creating new Github issues.
+- Creating new GitHub issues.
-- Adding or updating content of an existing project in the Github repository.
+- Adding or updating content of an existing project in the GitHub repository.

 👎 **The system is not valid for major changes that significantly affect the team and its operation.**